meet the doctor

 He is a Diplomate of the American Board of Oral and Maxillofacial Surgery and the American Dental Board of Anesthesiology.
 He is a member of the Omicron Kappa Upsilon honor dental society and the Alpha Omega Alpha honor medical society.
 He is on the hospital staff at I.U.
 Health, Methodist Hospital and assists with oral surgery resident education for the Indiana University School of Dentistry.
 He has served as Chief of Oral and Maxillofacial Surgery at Methodist Hospital.
 He is a member of the Academy of Osseointegration and the International Team for Implantology.
 He is the previous President of the Indiana Society of Oral and Maxillofacial Surgeons and the Indiana component of the American Dental Society of Anesthesiology.
 He has been a Spear Study Club leader since 2014.
 The purpose of the study club is to foster a high level of care among a group of general dentists and specialists in the community.

 Dr. Pruitt’s areas of interest in which he has lectured include medical management, perioperative anesthesia care, dental implants, and bone grafting.
 His practice interests include implants, orthognathic (jaw) surgery, and facial trauma.
 He has volunteered on five international medical mission projects and was recognized as a 2002 Dental Volunteer of the Year at the Gennesaret Free Clinic in Indianapolis.
 He has also received the Donated Dental Services Outstanding Services Award presented by the Indiana Dental Association in 2002, 2003 and 2013.

 Dr. Pruitt’s personal interests include travel and playing keyboards for Henle and the Loops.
-He and his wife, Elliott, have five children and one grandchild.
+He and his wife, Elliott, have five children and two grandchildren.

 - Indiana University Health- IU Health Methodist